 Overreaching thesis responsibilities on the part of the thesis advisor in the direction of the thesis should include:

-a set of recommended source texts as well as questions that the student should consult
+- A set of recommended source texts as well as questions that the student should consult

-advice on the focus on the thesis work, although the direction of the thesis remains with the student him or herself
+- Advice on the focus on the thesis work, although the direction of the thesis remains with the student him or herself

-timely commentary on a student’s work according to a mutually agreed on timetable set out at the beginning by the advisor and student.
+- Timely commentary on a student’s work according to a mutually agreed on timetable set out at the beginning by the advisor and student.
 While this timetable may change over time, students can expect timely feedback only when they themselves keep to and / or deliberately modify the timetable through conversation with their advisor.

 Second readers serve on the student’s thesis committee, and in this role, will be one of the two “signers” of your thesis when it is complete and ready for final review.
 Second Readers may have a more or less active involvement in development and direction of any one student’s thesis, as determined by the needs and desires of the student and the Thesis Advisor.
 Their primary institutional responsibility is to make sure that your thesis meets minimal MFA requirements with respect to its standard of quality.

-One of the great ways for you to interact with your thesis advisor is through the Salon Culture, where you might learn of useful directions for your thesis that you may wish to incorporate into your thesis.
+One of the many ways for you to interact with your thesis advisor is through the Salon Culture, where you might learn of useful directions for your thesis that you may wish to incorporate into your thesis.
 If in fact, you find that your Second Reader or other faculty in the Salon seem to be giving you rather different advice than your thesis advisor, you are responsible for addressing these discrepancies either through resolving them at a higher level in your own work or discussing them with your Thesis Advisor.
 Keep in mind that the Thesis Advisor is your main advisor, and Second Readers are there to be helpful to you, as their own often busy working schedules permit.
 In some instances, your Second Reader will only become active in your thesis at the conclusion of your project.

 The Second Reader is responsible for providing timely feedback to the student and Thesis Advisor at the time of thesis completion (May 15).
 The Second Reader will minimally provide you with the message that you should proceed to complete your thesis with the Thesis Advisor or may in fact note minimal changes that need to be met in your thesis before completion of your degree.
 Often, Second Readers provide a paragraph or two providing holistic feedback on the work and / or a set of larger set of questions for future development of the student’s work.